ianbishop/userevents.github.io/4.1/docs/dsl.md

 categories: ['docs']
 ---

-CxEngage's customer Domain-Specific Language (DSL) offers incredible flexibility, providing the ability to setup almost any type of pattern of events to match.
+CxEngage's custom Domain-Specific Language (DSL) offers incredible flexibility, providing the ability to setup almost any type of pattern of events to match.